 There are three main stakeholders when it comes to Gran Tierra’s Corporate Human Rights Policy:

 • Employees, Contractors and Suppliers: All employees and contractors receive human rights training.
 Employees are also trained in the prevention of human rights violations inside and outside the company.
 Contractors will be required to train their employees to prevent such practices.
 Employees are supported by a full-time human rights attorney whose job is to ensure that everything the company undertakes, complies with the Voluntary Principles on Human Rights.
-All GTE employees, contractors and suppliers have the obligation of knowing and respecting the Human Rights policy.
+All GTE employees, contractors and suppliers have the obligation of knowing and respecting the Human Rights Policy.

 • Local Communities: GTE is committed to a transparent, culturally appropriate and accessible grievance and claim mechanisms that will help facilitate an effective response to any potential incident related to Human Rights.